battosai/biji/references/How to Take Smart Notes.md

 Focus on the process of learning rather than achieving a specific outcome. (pg.
 53)

-Regularly having to review your own notes through the lifecycle is better than a formal essay review after all of the research and writing has been done. (pg.
+[[202512262237|Regularly having to review]] your own notes through the lifecycle is better than a formal essay review after all of the research and writing has been done. (pg.
 53)

 The slipbox method accommodates modifications to its knowledge base because everything is written with your own mental model. (pg.
 56)